grafana/beyla/docs/sources/k8s.md

 Alternatively, you can deploy the auto-instrumentation tool as a DaemonSet.
 Using the previous example (the `goblog` pod), we cannot select the process to instrument by using its open port, because the port is internal to the Pod.
-At the same time multiple instances of the service would have diffrent open ports.
+At the same time multiple instances of the service would have different open ports.
 In this case, we will need to instrument by using the application service executable name (see later example).

 For security reasons, you should not deploy as DaemonSet unless you can be sure